Nursing Homes: Discover Your Long-Term Care Options

 The 10 most expensive states and regions were:

 As you develop your (or your loved one's) budget for long-term care, you'll also want to consider future nursing home rates since care costs have been slowly growing over the years.
-Based on historical growth rates, it's estimated that, by 2026, the national median for a shared room could be $9,198 per month.
-And by 2036, that number could be $12,361 per month.2
+The Genworth survey says that based on historical growth rates, it's estimated that, by 2026, the national median for a shared room could be $9,198 per month.
+And by 2036, that number could be $12,361 per month.

 Does Medicare Cover Nursing Home Costs?